-Add a touch more olive oil to the tomato paste if drying out then add the mushrooms, thyme and butter and stir gently until the mushrooms are softened, then set the pan aside.
+Add a touch more olive oil to the tomato paste if drying out then add the thyme and butter and stir gently.

 Next grate the cheese using the smallest or second smallest openings of the grater, add the pepper, mix well and set aside.

 These first two stages may be done a little in advance.

 Now, add the pasta to the boiling water and while the pasta is cooking to just below al dente (8 minutes) place the cheese/pepper mix in a blender.

 Progressively add two tablespoons of olive oil and gently blend to form a slightly runny texture or paste, using a little of the cooking pasta water if needed.

 Then return the sausage meat to the pan ( medium hot ) and add the cooked pasta from the boiling water directly onto the sausages meat.
 For best pasta flavour do not use a colander to drain, simply take the pasta directly from the pasta water to the pan.
 The pasta flavoured water is essential.

 Now carefully, step by step, fold the cheese/pepper paste into the pasta, adding a little of the reserved pasta water as you go, however, the pasta should be creamy not watery.

 Add the lemon zest and chopped parsley at the finish together with the sprinkle of the grated pecorino romano cheese.

 Important: The cooked pasta water is essential to this recipe.